google/zetasql/docs/lexical.md

 TIME '[H]H:[M]M:[S]S[.DDDDDD]]'
 ```

-TIME literals contain the `TIME` keyword and a string literal that conforms to
+Time literals contain the `TIME` keyword and a string literal that conforms to
 the canonical time format, enclosed in single quotation marks.

 For example, the following time represents 12:30 p.m.: